franciskershaw/slice-of-pie/README.md

 ## Code Institute's Milestone Project 4 - Full Stack Frameworks

 Slice of Pie is the brainchild of Zoe Thexton, who produces custom triangular tables that fit seamlessly into any section of a person's living or bedroom.
 Designed using CAD software, the tables can be assembled by hand in a variety of sizes, types of wood, and number of shelving levels.
 The inspiration for this product came from the need to get creative with the limited space available in her own living room (and generally missing somewhere to put a cup of tea down as a result of this!), while the product's name comes from the triangular shape of the finished design.
-The only thing missing now is a means to sell this innovative product to consumers, so I offered to develop and build a prototype ecommerce store capable of displaying the product range and accepting secure payments for orders.
-My aim for this project is to create a site that allows potential customers to browse all available designs or build their ideal table using a product builder, while allowing administrators to manage the products by adding, editing, or deleting SKUs when required.
+The only thing missing was a means to sell this innovative product to consumers, so I offered to develop and build a prototype ecommerce store capable of displaying the product range and accepting secure payments for orders.
+My aim for this project was to create a site that allows potential customers to browse all available designs or build their ideal table using a product builder, while allowing administrators to manage the products by adding, editing, or deleting SKUs when required.

 This project is the fourth and final of four 'milestone' projects which are required to complete the Code Institute's diploma in full stack web development.
 Assessment criteria for this milestone project focuses on the ability to produce a full-stack ecommerce store with secure Stripe payments built using the Django Python framework alongside HTML, CSS and JavaScript to control a centrally-owned dataset.